Bogfoot/QLaibLib/README.md

 	- `examples/process_bin_file.py` – load a recorded BIN file, auto-calibrate
 	  delays, and print coincidences/metrics.
 - `examples/live_qutag.py` – initialize the QuTAG backend, calibrate once, and launch the Tk dashboard with all live controls.
 - `examples/mock_quickstart.py` – Simulated plotter.
+- `examples/bin_custom_specs.py` – calibrate using the first N seconds of a BIN file, apply custom coincidence specs (including N-fold), and plot coincidences + metrics such as visibility/QBER.
+- `examples/bin_default_timeseries.py` – use `DEFAULT_SPECS`, auto-calibrate on
+  the first N seconds of a BIN file, and visualize both aggregate metrics and per-chunk time series.
+- `examples/bin_timeseries_only.py` – plot singles and coincidences as time series without extra metrics (useful for quick sanity checks).

 ## Custom coincidence layouts